Home / Advanced Search

 Hangjun Zhou1,2,*, Guang Sun1, Sha Fu1, Wangdong Jiang1, Tingting Xie3, Danqing Duan1

-CMC-Computers, Materials & Continua, Vol.56, No.1, pp. 73-89, 2018, DOI: 10.3970/cmc.2018.02411
+CMC-Computers, Materials & Continua, Vol.56, No.1, pp. 73-89, 2018, DOI:10.3970/cmc.2018.02411

 Abstract In the large-scale Distributed Virtual Environment (DVE) multimedia systems, one of key challenges is to distributedly preserve causal order delivery of messages in real time.
 Most of the existing causal order control approaches with real-time constraints use vector time as causal control information which is closely coupled with system scales.
 As the scale expands, each message is attached a large amount of control information that introduces too much network transmission overhead to maintain the real-time causal order delivery.
-In this article, a novel Lightweight Real-Time Causal Order (LRTCO) algorithm is proposed for large-scale DVE multimedia systems.
-LRTCO predicts and compares… More >
+In this article, a novel Lightweight Real-Time Causal Order (LRTCO) algorithm is proposed for large-scale DVE multimedia More >

-Displaying 1-10 on page 1 of 10.
+Displaying 1-10 on page 1 of 12.
 Per Page